2025 Arts & media funding cuts

 In 1961 when the Ford Foundation gave $9 million to boost U.S. regional theatre expansion, there were a dozen or so professional companies; by 2023 there were 2,000+ (via Theatre Communications Group).
 A form of the same has happened in every discipline.
 Film producer/director Sidney Pollack (Tootsie, Out of Africa) said, "There are an awful lot of talented people in the U.S. who can't get in the position to get someone to give them 15 or 20 million to make a picture.
 So there's been what we call regional filmmaking, or independent filmmaking.”
 The same applies to PBS.
 Since its founding in 1969, it has grown to include 544 grantees (television and radio) countrywide, 245 of them in rural areas (via Corporation for Public Broadcasting).

 Losing the regional nonprofit component of the arts mix affects not only artists’ employment, it impacts communities.
 Again, Forbes: “Nationally these organizations generated an additional 78.4 billion to event-related expenditures by their audiences.”
 And it also closes a development door for commercial potential.
-Many successful Broadway productions, including the phenomenon Hamilton and the 2025 Pulitzer Prize/Tony Award winning play Purpose, had long gestation periods being refined at multiple nonprofits before landing on Broadway.
-That kind of jackpot success is too capricious to be a given or an actual goal, but the odds for quality improve with the more affordable, focused development time nonprofits can provide.
+Many successful Broadway productions, including the phenomenon Hamilton and the 2025 Pulitzer Prize/Tony Award winning play Purpose, had long gestation periods being tested at multiple nonprofits before landing on Broadway.
+That kind of jackpot success is too capricious to be a given or an actual goal, but the odds for quality can improve with the more affordable, focused development time nonprofits can provide.
 And the odds could stand improving: historically only 20% of Broadway shows ever even recoup their investment, let alone turn a profit.
-Accepting the 2025 Best Play award for Purpose on the Tony Awards telecast, Brandon Jacobs-Jenkins said, “I encourage everyone to support their local theatre.
+Accepting the 2025 Best Play award for Purpose on the Tony Awards telecast, playwright Brandon Jacobs-Jenkins said, “I encourage everyone to support their local theatre.
 A lot of great stuff happens in New York but a lot more happens out in rhe regions.
 So use your next commercial break to google ‘a local theatre near me’!”

 It's essential to balance a budget, as it is for businesses to rethink sustainability, especially the arts.
 But that arc is a marathon not a sprint, especially for the arts, where long established practices in America include grants like those from the NEA.
-Sudden, arbitrary cuts to that funding (or of entire agencies) may make a weak philosophical point but they will have deeper negative effects on economies (arts and related sectors like travel, dining, tourism), whether in the scramble to regroup or in the economic impact of closings - not to mention the loss of community the arts engender.
+Sudden, arbitrary cuts to that funding (or of entire agencies) may make a hollow philosophical point but they will have deeper negative effects on economies (arts and related sectors like travel and tourism), whether in the scramble to regroup or in the economic impact of closings - not to mention the loss of community the arts engender.
 A 2020 Knight Foundation survey of 11,000 American in 26 metro areas across the country found that “Across demographic groups, people who say their neighborhood has easy access to the arts are more satisfied with their city as a place to live, and invest more time and resources in their communities."

 The ghost light on an unoccupied stage

-If we are in a debate about the validity of the NEA and public funding for the arts, which is a fair conversation to have, that should happen in tandem with an awareness of the facts and the implications, and a clear, sensible timetable to reconceive organizations and fiscal responsibility for them.
+If we are in a(nother) debate about the validity of public funding for the arts, which is a fair if not essential conversation to have, that should happen in tandem with an awareness of the facts and the implications, and a clear, sensible timetable to reconceive organizations and fiscal responsibility for them.
 Again, it's a marathonThe NEA's 60 year existence is not even as long as the average life expectancy of a human, let alone a cultural paradigm.
 The appropriation to the NEA typically constitutes about 0.003% of the federal budget, a good part of that going to smaller, more vulnerable regional organizations, as well as underserved communities.
 That’s hardly a hefty elitist handout as some claim - especially considering the much bigger subsidies granted to other business sectors - and hardly a cut significant enough to the bottom line to justify the loss of return on investment.
-The NEA functions as a critical component of and catalyst for a national arts system that hasn’t yet achieved its potential.
+The NEA functions as a critical component of and catalyst for a national arts system that hasn’t achieved its potential, yet.
 As of 2024 the NEA funding is 0.009% of U.S. GDP (contrasted with UK public arts funding of 0.46% - and a European average that is even higher).
+In time, the U.S. could catch up.
+And lead.

-- Steve Umberger
+Steve Umberger

 "While decisions regarding NEA funding are ultimately made at the federal level, Sen. Theodros understands how deeply such changes could impact local and state arts communities, including the organizations and economies you referencedAlthough the Senator does not have a vote in federal appropriations, he believes strongly in the economic and cultural value of the arts, and he will continue advocating for robust state-level support."

 Meanwhile, with the tea leaves read, all 10 Directors overseeing grants at the NEA resigned, along with senior staff members.
+And the Corporation for Public Broadcasting has announced it will shut down after funding was rescinded.

 So in this reckoning the message seems clear: in whatever way you can, support what matters to you.

 About the pictures: at the top, these are some of those people no one ever sees in a live production, but it couldn't happen without them.
-Top row: production process in various stages, second & third rows: set models by designers and below them the finished sets on stage.
+Top row: production process in various stages, second and third rows: set models by designers and below them the finished sets on stage.
 Each one represents a process that involved dozens of people for many months.
 The designers are, left to right, James Pyne (King Lear, People's Light, PA), Mark Pirolo (Romeo and Juliet, NC Shakes), Joe Gardner (The Christians, Playworks at Blumenthal), Frank Ludwig (Over the Tavern, Riverside Theatre, FL).
 The bare bulb is a ghost light, a tradition for unoccupied theatres.
 This is what stages looks like more and more frequently these days.

 © 2025 /All rights reserved